Pinocchio

 Resemblance to reality is the goal of cinema.

-It's no coincidence that hot chocolate appears here and there.
-As I just wrote in The Best Coffee, "hot chocolate" is NOT a warm sweetened liquid going down the throat.
-Nothing of the sort.
-It's pure love.
+It is no coincidence that hot chocolate appears there and here.
+As I just wrote in The Best Coffee, “hot chocolate” IS NOT a warm sweetened liquid going down your throat.
+Not at all.
+It is pure love.

-When Pinocchio is in the circus, he can no longer stand popcorn, ice cream, or hot chocolate.
-He can no longer stand “the warm sweet creamy liquid”, because it wasn't popcorn, ice cream, and hot chocolate that he really wanted, it was pure love.
+When Pinocchio is at the circus, he can no longer stand popcorn, ice cream, or hot chocolate.
+He can no longer stand “the warm sweet creamy liquid,” because it wasn't popcorn, ice cream, and hot chocolate that he truly wanted, it was pure love.

-And the curtain opens, and he receives applause.
+And the curtain opens, and he then receives applause.

 And now?
 Now he is accepted for what he is - an artist? -, so is he loved?